• Skip to main content

 We recommend you book a Dubai airport transfer (from US$15 pp) with our transfer and tour partner Viator.

-Dubai Stopover Guide – Where to Stay in Dubai
+Dubai Stopover Guide – More Hotels to Stay at in Dubai

-As you’re only on a Dubai layover stay somewhere close to the airport or with easy access to the airport, especially if you have to return in peak hour traffic.
-The Sheraton Dubai Creek Hotel and Pullman Dubai Creek City Centre are close to the airport and well placed for this itinerary.
+As you’re only on a Dubai layover, stay somewhere close to the airport or with easy access to the airport, especially if you have to return in peak hour traffic.
+Our top pick of airport hotels is the Sheraton Dubai Creek Hotel, but the Pullman Dubai Creek City Centre is also close to the airport.

 If you want to be even closer because you’re only planning on a shower and heading straight out, the Holiday Inn Express, Millennium Dubai Airport Hotel, Roda Al Bustan Hotel or Crowne Plaza Dubai Deira will suit you just fine.

-If you’d like some luxury, and perhaps want to squeeze in a good meal and massage or anti-jetlag treatment at a spa, check into the Park Hyatt Dubai, Grand Hyatt Dubai or Raffles Dubai.
+If you’d like even more luxury, and perhaps want to squeeze in a good meal and massage or anti-jetlag treatment at a spa, check into the Park Hyatt Dubai, Grand Hyatt Dubai or Raffles Dubai.

 If you’re on a business trip, try a Sheikh Zayed Road hotel such as Jumeirah Emirates Towers, Four Seasons Dubai International Financial Centre, Dusit Thani Hotel, or the Rose Rayhaan Rotana Hotel.